 WA Paralympic 7-a-side Football Development Program and State Team

-Football (7-a-side) has been an official sport since the 1984 New York Paralympic Games and is now the world’s most played team sport at the games.
+Football (7-a-side) has been an official sport since the 1984 New York Paralympic Games.

 Western Australia’s pathway under Football West delivers opportunities for male and female participants to:

 - set their own goals.

 - advance skills, ability and fitness.

 - join socially.

 - learn from athletes who have faced varied life challenges.

 - access and participate in Edith Cowan University player development study.